-The Robert Carr civil society Networks Fund (RCNF) will continue to fund both global and regional networks, but with a positive funding bias towards proposals submitted by consortia of networks, followed by proposals submitted by global networks, followed by proposals submitted by regional networks.
+The Robert Carr civil society Networks Fund (RCNF) funds global and regional networks with a positive funding bias towards proposals submitted by consortia of networks, followed by global and regional networks.
 Regional networks are encouraged to form or join a consortium for a joint application.
-We are likely to fund larger consortia or networks in a variety of sectors, rather than a broad selection of networks in many sectors.
+RCNF is likely to fund larger consortia or networks in a variety of sectors, rather than a broad selection of networks in many sectors.

 Proven track record

-The Robert Carr civil society Networks Fund (RCNF) will prioritize funding for networks that have a proven track record in working towards the Robert Carr civil society Networks Fund (RCNF) outcomes.
-New and emerging networks can be recommended for funding to the extent that they fill a gap in the global HIV and AIDS response, and are submitting an application in a consortium with other global and/or regional networks with a proven track record.
-We will prioritize funding networks that are open, enabling coordinated action and dialogue within the network membership.
-The Robert Carr civil society Networks Fund (RCNF) is unlikely to fund professional associations, project consortia, or groups of individuals as ‘networks’ if they do not fulfill these characteristics.
+The Robert Carr civil society Networks Fund (RCNF) prioritizes funding for networks that have a proven track record in working towards the Robert Carr civil society Networks Fund (RCNF) outcomes.
+New and emerging networks are recommended to apply for funding when they fill a gap in the global HIV response, and when submitting an application in a consortium with other global and/or regional networks with a proven track record.
+RCNF prioritizes networks that stimulate open, enabling coordinated action and dialogue within the network membership.
+The Robert Carr civil society Networks Fund (RCNF) is unlikely to fund professional associations, project consortia, or groups of individuals as “networks” if they do not fulfill these characteristics.

 No funding priorities for previous grantees

-The Robert Carr civil society Networks Fund (RCNF) will not prioritize proposals by grantees of the 2012 Robert Carr civil society Networks Fund funding round.
-All applications will be reviewed competitively, according to the definitions and funding priorities set by this Request for Proposals.
-A new application by a 2012 grantee will be weighed together with their interim reporting results, achieved during the first year of funding.
-Grantees of the 2012 funding round are encouraged to form or join a consortium for a joint application.
+The Robert Carr civil society Networks Fund (RCNF) does not prioritize proposals by previous grantees.
+All applications will be reviewed competitively, according to the definitions and funding priorities set by the Request for Proposals (RFP).
+A new application is weighed together with the interim reporting results, achieved during the previous year of funding.
+Grantees of the the previous funding round are encouraged to form or join a consortium for a joint application.